Accepting PhD Students

 Overview

-I am a member of the University Resereach Centre: Energy, Materials and Environment, led by Prof Steven Dunn.
-I established the Coastal Hazards Group within that theme.
+At London South Bank University, I am a member of the University Research Centre for Energy, Materials and Environment, led by Professor Steven Dunn.
+Within this centre, I founded and lead the Coastal Hazards Group, fostering interdisciplinary research on natural hazard mitigation and coastal adaptation.

 Research Interests